djomo-moungoue/PowerShellScripting/README.md

 - [Windows Server 2022 Evaluation ISO Download (expires in 180 days)](https://www.microsoft.com/de-de/evalcenter/download-windows-server-2022)
 - [Windows 10 Evaluation ISO Download (expires in 90 days)](https://www.microsoft.com/de-de/evalcenter/download-windows-10-enterprise)

-## Setup your Environment to access Windows Active Directory and Remote Desktops using PowerShel scripts
+## Setup your Environment to access Windows Active Directory and Remote Desktops using PowerShel

+Hyper-V provides the services that you can use to create and manage virtual machines and their ressources.
+Each virtual machine is a virtualized computer system that operates in an isolated execution environment.
+This allows you to run multiple operating systems simultaneously.

 ### Install Hyper-V - Check Prerequisites